Anvilogic on Azure

 Yes, there are costs associated with running the Anvilogic Resource Group in Azure, specifically on the Azure Data Explorer hosting cluster.
 These costs depend on the compute required to execute detections within your environment.

-The average costs of running Anvilogic's required infrastructure in Azure range from $12,000-$25,000 per year annually.
+The average costs of running Anvilogic's required infrastructure in Azure range from $6,000-$25,000 per year annually depending on how many detections you will be running.

 What costs money?